pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 be there later. if I forget about it for too long, it will disappear.
 Perfect - that just  means I didn't regret my change.

+* **Edit before pasting**: you can change the formats, and even edit the text before pasting.
+You get "Paste as" functionality even in apps that don't have it.

+* **Actions**: CopyQ is extensible and customizable,and people on the Internet share [useful commands they added](https://copyq.readthedocs.io/en/latest/command-examples.html).
+This means that with a bit more technical tweaking you can even script those common transformations you need to do frequently to text.
+For example, you can pick up (copy) a link text and link URL, and then have it pasted in one go as a complete HTML `<a>` tag, or a markdown-formatted link.

+## Not only a time saver

+You'll find that this tip not only **saves you time**, but it also helps you have **clearer work-flow** and keep your focus better.
+You'll find yourself making **less mistakes**, and being able to **recover** better from pitfalls, by having access to more of your recent past.